 A complete manual is included in the package.
 It is also separately available here.

-Most of the important ideas in nauty were published in the paper McKay, B., Practical Graph Isomorphism, Congressus Numerantium, 30 (1981) 45-87.
+The original design of nauty is in McKay, B.D., Practical Graph Isomorphism, Congressus Numerantium, 30 (1981) 45-87.
 A scan (2.6 MB) is available.

 How to get it